Connect with others who understand.

 Lifestyle Changes for High Blood Pressure

 Making certain lifestyle changes may help control blood pressure.
-If you have high blood pressure, your doctor may recommend that you adopt some healthy habits.
+If you have high blood pressure, your doctor may recommend that you adopt some heart-healthy habits.
 You might be advised to:

-• Eat a diet rich in a variety of healthy foods, like fresh fruits and vegetables, whole grains, and lean protein.
+• Eat a diet rich in fresh fruits and vegetables, whole grains, and lean protein.

 • Stop smoking tobacco or using nicotine.

-• Limit alcohol (if you drink) to no more than two drinks per day for men and no more than one per day for women, according to the Centers for Disease Control and Prevention (CDC).
+• Limit alcohol (if you drink).
+The Centers for Disease Control and Prevention (CDC) recommend no more than two drinks per day for men and no more than one per day for women.

-• Exercise regularly for about 30 minutes a day, five days a week, choosing moderate-intensity activities such as brisk walking, swimming, or bicycling.
+• Exercise regularly for about 30 minutes a day, five days a week.
+Choose moderate-intensity activities such as brisk walking, swimming, or bicycling.

 • Get enough sleep.